TheFlemoid/ESP-IDF-HD44780/README.md

    supports that use case, we've got you covered.
  - **4-bit mode:** This is one of the two 'modern' ways of driving this type of display.
-4-bit mode is supported by the HD44780 LCD controller locally (with no external circuitry), and can achieve all of the features that 8-bit mode can achieve with almost half the pins (usually 6 pins, sometimes 7).
+4-bit mode is supported by the HD44780 LCD controller locally (with no external circuitry), and can achieve all of the features that 8-bit mode can achieve with almost half the pins (usually 6 pins).
 The only requirement is that the MCU driving the display is "fast", when compared to the HD44780 controller design from the 80s, an easy bar to hurdle.
  - **I2C mode:** This is a ***relatively*** new method of controlling these displays, and it is the most common method of display control that you'll see in modern drivers.
 This method relies on an external I2C driver, which is typically shipped  with character LCDs of this variety in the modern day.
 Most HD44780 drivers you see around GitHub today are for displays of this variety.
-Advantages of this mode are obvious, you only need two pins (SCL and SDA) to support any number of display/I2C devices.
+Advantages of this mode are obvious, you only need two pins (SCL and SDA) to support any number of displays/I2C devices.
 And, with any modern type of MCU, you can drive the I2C bus faster then you could in 8-bit mode parallel operation in the 90s.
 I am not currently actively supporting I2C display control, since I mostly wrote this in preparation for a different project (in which I was using an HD44780 in 4-bit mode), and since I don't actually have any of these new displays to test with.
 If this